Baule Spirit Monkey with Offering Cup Shrine Figure, Côte d’Ivoire

 For context, a closely related Baule Monkey figure is on view online in the Metropolitan Museum of Art’s collection. https://www.metmuseum.org/art/collection/search/310774

-Dimensions: (Height x Width x Depth) 13.5 × 2.5 × 3 inches
+Dimensions: 13.5 × 2.5 × 3 inches (H x W x D)

-Côte d’Ivoire | Wood with ritual accretions, aged cloth fiber | Height: 13.5 in (34 cm) | Estimated period: likely early–mid 20th century, with a credible possibility of earlier (late 19th–early 20th).
+Baule Zoomorphic Shrine Figure (Spirit Monkey) Côte d'Ivoire | Wood with ritual accretions, aged cloth fiber Height: 13.5 in (34 cm) | Estimated: early–mid 20th century, possibly late 19th

-This is the kind of object serious collectors chase because it doesn’t pretend to be old—it shows it.
-Compact, powerful, and unmistakably made for indigenous use, this Baule-area zoomorphic shrine figure presents an animal spirit—monkey-like in its upturned snout, legible ears, and the lateral display of teeth—caught in a moment of charged attention: head lifted skyward, hands offering a small cup.
+Compact and unmistakably made for indigenous use, this Baule-area zoomorphic shrine figure presents an animal spirit — monkey-like in its upturned snout, legible ears, and lateral display of teeth — head lifted skyward, hands offering a small cup.
+That cup is not a decorative detail.
+It tells you exactly what this figure was made to do.

 This is a working object—a small, powerful survivor of lived ceremony.
 Put it under good light, and it does what the best African sculpture does: it stops being “an artifact” and becomes a presence.